51Degrees/specifications/pipeline-specification/part3/pipeline-elements/sequence-element.md

-# SequenceElement
+# Sequence Element

 ## Overview

-The sequence element is used to keep track of the number of times that the script produced by the [JavaScript builder](javascript-builder.md) makes callbacks to the server.
+The sequence Element is used to keep track of the number of times that the script produced by the [JavaScript Builder Element](javascript-builder.md) makes callbacks to the server.

 The generated 'session id' is also used as a key in various places.